 UC Santa Barbara Library is excited to announce the selection of a book for UCSB Reads 2016: Just Mercy: A Story of Justice and Redemption, the award-winning memoir by attorney Bryan Stevenson.

-Now in its ninth year, UCSB Reads brings the campus and Santa Barbara community together for a common reading experience.
+Now in its 10th year, UCSB Reads brings the campus and Santa Barbara community together for a common reading experience.
 Using Just Mercy as a starting point, we aim to engage readers in dialogue about issues of local and national significance, including racial inequality, capital punishment, and social injustice.
 The book was selected by a panel of faculty, students, staff and community representatives.

 During the winter and spring quarters, the UCSB Library will sponsor faculty panels, book discussions, film screenings, and other events on campus and at local libraries.
 Stevenson will offer a free lecture in UCSB’s Campbell Hall on April 18, 2016.